OliverWBurke/fast-api-learning/README.md

 is up and running, and should always just return a status:OK message.

 ### GET Unhealth
-This endpoint will always return a 502 status code.
+This endpoint will always raise a 502 status code.
+Note, we raise the exception here, not return it.
 Just implemented this to try out raising HTTP exception codes.

 ### POST Message